Even in rough terrain, you can grow your career in human resources.

 Social media has grown in a big way from originally being a mere flash in the pan to a distinct platform offering business advantage.

-In his bestseller Influence –The Psychology of Persuasion, renowned social psychologist Robert Cialdini includes “social proof” among his now-famous six universal principles of influence.
+Influence –The Psychology of Persuasion, renowned social psychologist Robert Cialdini includes “social proof” among his now-famous six universal principles of influence.
 So, it isn’t a question any more of how efficiently you use social tools but if you command real influence in social streams.
 Welcome to the Cult of Social Influence!